scottd3v/JumpCloudX/Command Library/Windows/Windows - Get JCagent.log.md

 #### Description

+Returns the JC agent log from a Windows system
 #### *Import This Command*

 To import this command into your JumpCloud tenant run the below command using the [JumpCloud PowerShell Module](https://github.com/TheJumpCloud/support/wiki/Installing-the-JumpCloud-PowerShell-Module)